-In an effort to remediate a grievance through an informal process, if a student feels they have been unreasonably denied access or accommodations, it is preferred that they address their concerns with the faculty or staff member (s) who is (are) directly involved in the issue.
+In an effort to remediate a grievance through an informal process, students who feel they have been unreasonably denied access or accommodations, it is preferred that they address their concerns with the faculty or staff member(s) who is/are directly involved in the issue.
 Students are also encouraged to contact the Academic Affairs Associate who may be able to initiate discussions to explore alternative solutions to the requests.
-In addition, students may pursue informal remediation through contact with the Department Chair or the Department Director or Supervisor.
+In addition, students may pursue informal remediation through contact with the Program Chair or the Department Director or Supervisor.